 The best sports books of 2015

 Academic writing, not always unfairly, gets a bad rap.
 But the best combines the passion of the true enthusiast, a forensic eye for evidence, and an ability to tell a compelling story.
 Those qualities are epitomized by Tony Collins’s The Oval World: A Global History of Rugby (Bloomsbury).
-Collins recounts the global sweep of the sport’s history, including both codes (union and league) and the North American variants, using sources to cut through myth and hearsay, and revealing an instinct for telling anecdote and detail.
-His authoritative account stands with David Goldblatt’s football history; The Ball Is Round.
-Similar qualities show in Goldblatt’s The Game of Our Lives: The Meaning and Making of English Football.
+Collins recounts the global sweep of the sport’s history, including both codes (union and league) and the North American variants, using sources to cut through myth and hearsay and revealing an instinct for telling anecdotes and detail.
+His authoritative account parallels David Goldblatt’s football history: The Ball Is Round.
+Similar qualities are shown in Goldblatt’s The Game of Our Lives: The Meaning and Making of English Football.

-(Penguin), the recent victory of which in the William Hill sportsbook of the year award reflected a shift in the judges’ emphasis from the personal to the analytical.
+(Penguin), the recent victory in the William Hill Sportsbook of the Year award reflected a shift in the judges’ emphasis from the personal to the analytical.
 That rebalancing worked against books that might previously have won.
-Martin Fletcher’s 56: The Story of the Bradford Fire (Bloomsbury) is a compelling memoir of a 12-year-old who lost his brother, father, grandfather and uncle in the football fire of 1985, but it is made remarkable by his adult quest to establish its causes, and should, if there is justice, bring the real prize of reopening the inquiry.
+Martin Fletcher’s 56: The Story of the Bradford Fire (Bloomsbury) is a compelling memoir of a 12-year-old who lost his brother, father, grandfather, and uncle in the football fire of 1985, but it is made remarkable by his adult quest to establish its causes, and should, if there is justice, bring the real prize of reopening the inquiry.

-A Man’s World (Simon & Schuster) by Guardian writer and two-time winner of the William Hill award, Donald McRae, offers a sympathetic, superbly researched retelling of the life of Emile Griffith, who fought more world championship rounds than any other boxer, despite really only ever wanting to be a milliner.
+A Man’s World (Simon & Schuster) by Guardian writer and two-time winner of the William Hill award Donald McRae offers a sympathetic, superbly researched retelling of the life of Emile Griffith, who fought more world championship rounds than any other boxer, despite really only ever wanting to be a milliner.
 Griffith lived a parallel life as an “out” homosexual.
-At his most famous match, in 1962, his opponent Benny Paret made homophobic remarks to him before the bout, which Griffith won by knockout.
-Paret died 10 days later from his injury.
+At his most famous match, in 1962, his opponent Benny Paret made homophobic remarks to him before the about, which Griffith won by knockout.
+Paret died ten days later from his injury.

 Mixed martial arts champion Ronda Rousey’s My Fight/Your Fight (Century), co-written with her sister, Maria Burns Ortiz, is so vivid an account of a ferociously driven competitive temperament as to worry the reader about the psychological effect of her losing her undefeated UFC champion title last month in what was arguably, before Tyson Fury’s victory against Wladimir Klitschko, 2015’s greatest sporting shock.

-If history is rarely written by or about losers, Mark Turley’s Journeymen (Pitch) triumphs in breaking the mold, explaining not only the boxing practices that trap professional “opponents” as career losers but the compulsion that keeps them coming back to the ring.
+Suppose history is rarely written by or about losers.
+In that case, Mark Turley’s Journeymen (Pitch) triumphs in breaking the mold, explaining the boxing practices that trap professional “opponents” as career losers and the compulsion that keeps them returning to the ring.

 Addictiveness also figures as a constant undercurrent in Michael Calvin’s Living on the Volcano (Century), in which in-depth interviews with football managers build an authoritative picture of what it is like to work in a world where “common sense is not very common” and “there is a lot of undiagnosed depression”, but in which most of those who are sacked dream only of returning.